2018 Program Info

 BJC provides a professional coaching staff that brings a high level of training and experience to the program.
 Our coaches include top-level racers, national champions, and veterans of the sport.
 All of them have a passion for junior cyclocross that fuels our success.

-In 2017, we’re grateful that most of our veteran coaches are returning, including Pete Webber, Margell Abel, Michael Robson, Greg Keller, Lester Pardoe, Johs Huseby, Rob Pickels, Brandon Dwight, Maxx Chance, and Meredith Miller among others!
+In 2018, we’re grateful that most of our veteran coaches are returning, including Pete Webber, Margell Abel, Michael Robson, Greg Keller, Lester Pardoe, Rob Pickels, Brandon Dwight, Maxx Chance, and others!

 BJC has been designated a “Center of Excellence” by USA Cycling every year since 2008.
 This designation is awarded to select junior development teams which excel in the development of young cycling athletes.

 Racing is not required, but most kids choose to race at least a couple times to apply the skills they’ve learned and see their improvements.
 But nobody should feel pressure to race.
 There are plenty of BJC riders who don’t want to race, and that is totally fine!
 There are categories for every age and ability, and the kids really have fun.
 Events are scattered up and down the Front Range.
 An average rider will do about 8-10 races per season and the older riders will race as many as 15-20 events.
-There are races available nearly every Saturday and Sunday from early September till early January.
+There are races available nearly every weekend from early September till mid December.

 At roughly 8-10 designated “team races” , BJC provides coaching, support, and a dedicated base camp.
 This is included in program fees.
 Many families participate in additional races on their own, and there are always other BJC kids to ride with.
 But BJC can’t provide support at every race on the calendar.